 1/2 tsp baking powder

-1/3 cup coconut oil, liquified (grapeseed oil would probably work also)
+1/3 cup coconut oil, liquified

 Grease two nine inch round cake pans.
 (I put parchment paper in the bottom, too, but didn’t have a problem with sticking.)
 Preheat oven to 325 F.

-Blend together eggs, yogurt, liquid stevia, honey and vanilla extract.
+In a medium bowl, blend together eggs, yogurt, liquid stevia, honey and vanilla extract.
 In a separate bowl, combine dry ingredients until evenly mixed.
 Mix together dry and wet ingredients.
 (Kelly just says to put everything in one bowl, but I like to premix just to make sure everything blends evenly.)

 Divide batter evenly between the two pans.
 Bake for about 18 minutes, until lightly browned.